-On 12 June, 2021 Minister Little announced the establishment of the Ministerial Advisory Group on the Government’s Response to the Royal Commission of Inquiry into the terrorist attack on Christchurch mosques.
-View the press release here.
+On 12 June 2021, Minister Little announced the establishment of the Ministerial Advisory Group on the Government’s Response to the Royal Commission of Inquiry into the terrorist attack on Christchurch mosques.
+View the press release announcing the Chair and members of the group here.

 The Group, which is called Kāpuia, has its own webpage available here.